Jezen5Volk/Transparent-MEA/README.md

 The directory named *Altium Library* contains the schematic libraries containing the custom footprints and symbols made for components on this project.

-Photo gallery (screenshots/images of work I did that I thought were interesting from this project):
+Photo gallery (screenshots/images of work I did that I thought was interesting from this project):